 __ Gloves – One pair of lightweight wool or synthetic.
 Some people do get blisters from the paddling.

-__ Ear plugs – the train tracks run along both sides of the river and trains run at night, and sound their horns at all on-grade crossings.
+__ Ear plugs – along much of the river between the Twin Cities and the Quad Cities, the train tracks run along both sides of the river and trains run at night, and sound their horns at all on-grade crossings.
 Some campsites are near facilities that are noisy as well.

 __ Small Pocket Knife